 IEUA is committed to meeting the needs of the region by providing essential services in a regionally planned and cost-effective manner while safeguarding public health, promoting economic development and protecting the environment.
 Key areas of service:

-- Securing and supplying imported water;

-- Collecting and treating wastewater;

-- Proceeding to h-quality renewable products that as recycles water, compost, and energy; Promoting sustained be use of groundwater and development of local water supplies.
+- Securing and supplying imported water; - · Collecting and treating wastewater; - Producing high-quality renewable products such as recycled water, compost, and energy; - Promoting sustainable use of groundwater and development of local water supplies.